amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 ~~~
 {: .output}

-If we break this down into discrete units, we’ve got four key steps:
+If we break this down into discrete units, we’ve got three key steps:

-* the `import` statement, which calls up `pymediainfo`;
-* running and parsing the output of MediaInfo on a single file, then storing that technical metadata to a for us to retrieve;
+* running and parsing the output of MediaInfo on a single file, then storing that technical metadata to a variable for us to retrieve;
 * looping through the `tracks` that MediaInfo reported on
 * printing out, in our Jupyter notebook, the name of each track and its duration.

-We can, of course, tweak this in any number of ways.
+We can tweak this in any number of ways.
 First, we can limit our printing to only the 'General' track.

+## `if` conditionals

+When we only want code to run under certain conditions, we use logic tests.
+The most common of these is the `if` statement.
+An `if` statement can be read like this: If this is true, then do the following.
+If this isn't true then do something else.

+> ## Python Syntax: `if` statements
+> In the case of Python, there are a few important things to keep in mind about `if` statements.
+> The first line of a for loop always looks similar to this:
+`if logic_test:`
+> * if - tells Python it will be testing if the following statement is true or not
+> * logic_test - any code which resolves to true or false
+> The logic_test portion is commonly a test like is this variable equal to a value, `string_variable == 'string'`, or is this number greater or less than another, `temp_variable > 55`.
+{: .callout}

 ~~~
 for track in media_info.tracks: